Best Black Friday Fitness Equipment Deals See Deals

 Our site worked with an independent accredited lab, Ellipse Analytics, to test and rate more than 150 protein powders for purity (heavy metals, bisphenols, phthalates, and pesticides) and label accuracy (protein content).
 We then scored them and chose to feature products that ranked either (insert name for Top 10%), (Top 25%), or Top 50%.

-“There were hints of Cinnamon Toast Crunch in my protein shake when I mixed it with milk,” Anthony recalls, “but it tasted like the end of the bowl—when the cereal’s all soggy and the milk has absorbed all the cereal flavor.”
+“There were hints of Cinnamon Toast Crunch in my protein shake when I mixed it with milk,” Anthony recalls, “But it tasted like the end of the bowl—when the cereal’s all soggy and the milk has absorbed all the cereal flavor.”
 In his shaker cup, the shake didn’t clump up or anything, earning it another 4 out of 5 for solubility.

 As Anthony notes in his Legion Whey+ Protein review, the location of the cows has little impact on the protein quality, but being grass-fed does.
+A February 2021 review1 shows that health-promoting phytonutrients are more prevalent in grass-fed milk.

 Price$1.60 per serving/$47.99 per container